smonagh/ArcheoStrength/README.md

 ## About
 A small flask application I put together to help keep track of my progress on the starting strength routine.
-I've started this over now a few different times, so I'm hoping that by keeping track of my data I will remain motivated to continue... will see!
+I've started this over now a few different times, so I'm hoping that by keeping track of my data I will remain motivated to continue... we'll see!

 ## Installation